 I recommend using pure grade oils, not just a cheap bottle from the drug store, as you don’t want fillers in your oil.

 Just be sure to stick to the list of safe oils for baby, since baby will get an up-close whiff of them when they’re around you.
+I like to put lavender on my babies feet when they’re especially upset!

 3- Turn Off Electronics One Hour Before Bedtime